-Having good shoulder girdle stability can help support your child's fine motor skills.
+Did you know that good shoulder girdle stability can help support your child's fine motor development?

 Your clavicles (collar bones) and